 Thomas E. Shenk, Ph.D. has served as a member of our board of directors since June 2015.
 Dr. Shenk has been the James A. Elkins Jr. Professor of Life Sciences in the Department of Molecular Biology at Princeton University since 1984.
 He received a B.S. from University of Detroit and a Ph.D. from Rutgers University.
 Dr. Shenk served on the board of directors of Merck and Co.
 Inc., a pharmaceutical company from 2001 to 2012.
 Dr. Shenk currently serves as a director of Vical Incorporated, a biopharmaceutical company, and Kadmon Holdings, Inc., a biopharmaceutical company.
-Our board of directors believes Dr. Shenk's expertise and experience serving as a director in the pharmaceutical sector and his academic background provides him with the qualifications and skills to serve on our board of directors.
+Effective upon the effectiveness of this registration statement, Dr. Shenk will resign from the board of directors of Kadmon Holdings, Inc. Our board of directors believes Dr. Shenk's expertise and experience serving as a director in the pharmaceutical sector and his academic background provides him with the qualifications and skills to serve on our board of directors.